-• Physiological data on inherent statistical and analog nature of sensory coding by neurons became apparent, e.g. input intensities are probably coded in terms of average frequency of spike trains, not in terms of a precise sequencebut this is still debated.
+• Physiological data on inherent statistical and analog nature of sensory coding by neurons became apparent, e.g. input intensities are probably coded in terms of average frequency of spike trains, not in terms of a precise sequence--but this is still debated.
+The neural code is noisy.
 The McCulloch-Pitts model is a structure-less discrete time model--sensory experiments suggested that "structure-less continuous signal, and continuous-time" models would be better.